An effective and popular treatment

 The question of how and when to treat for Varroa, though, is one that has consumed many an hour at beekeeping clubs, as well as many pages online!

-In recent years one of the more popular treatments is the application of oxalic acid.
+In recent years, one of the more popular treatments is the application of oxalic acid.
 This treatment is also favored by many beekeepers.

 In this article we take a detailed look at oxalic acid, how it works, why many beekeepers consider it an essential part of their arsenal against the threat of Varroa and some cautionary notes on its use.

 What is oxalic acid?